koxu1996/koxu1996.github.io/Archive-and-Restore-of-casper-node-DB-with-zstd.md

+Note: Values presented in this document assume that the `trie-compact` tool was run on MainNet DB to shrink.
+This will be rolled out on or after the release of 1.4.6.

 # Summary

 After testing a few methods of compressing and decompressing the current LMDB-based DB system used by casper-node, the best method in both compression speed and space is using [Zstd](http://facebook.github.io/zstd/).